 7.5a(1).
 Aggregate measures of financial return might include those for return on investment (ROI), operating margins, profitability, or profitability by market segment or customer group.
 Measures of financial viability might include those for liquidity, debt-to-equity ratio, days cash on hand, asset utilization, and cash flow.
-For nonprofit (including government) organizations, measures of performance to budget might include additions to or subtractions from reserve funds; cost avoidance or savings; responses to budget decreases; lowering of costs to customers or return of funds as a result of increased efficiency; administrative expenditures as a percentage of budget; and the cost of fundraising versus funds raised.
+For nonprofit (including government) organizations, measures of performance to budget might include additions to or subtractions from reserve funds; cost avoidance or savings; responses to budget decreases;

+lowering of costs to customers or return of funds as a result of increased efficiency; administrative expenditures as a percentage of budget; and the cost of fundraising versus funds raised.

 7.5a(2).
-For nonprofitorganizations, responses might include measures of charitable donations or grants and the number of new programs or services offered.
+For nonprofit organizations, responses might include measures of charitable donations or grants and the number of new programs or services offered.

 7.5b.
-Measures or indicators of strategy and action plan achievement should relate to the strategic objectives and goals you report in 2.1b(1), the elements of risk you report in 2.1a(3), and the action plan performance measures and projected performance you report in 2.2a(5) and 2.2a(6), respectively.
+Measures or indicators of strategy and action plan achievement should relate to the strategic objectives and goals you report in 2.1b(1), the elements of risk you report in 2.1a(3), and the action plan performance measures and projected performance you report in 2.2a(5) and 2.2a(6), and the results of your introduction to planet friendly products and services respectively.